 - Muscle pain

-According to the CDC, here are some of the common myths and facts about getting the coronavirus vaccine:
+Here are some of the common myths and facts about getting the coronavirus vaccine from the CDC:

 - Myth: I’ll have problems having a baby.

-- Fact: Right now there is no evidence the vaccines cause problems in the pregnancy or the development of the placenta.
+- Fact: There is no evidence that vaccines cause problems in the pregnancy or the placenta.

 - Myth: Getting the shot will alter my DNA.

-- Fact: The COVID vaccines don’t change your DNA; the vaccines work with your body’s natural defenses so you can develop immunity.
+- Fact: The COVID vaccines do not change your DNA.
+The vaccines work with your body’s natural defenses so you can develop immunity.

 - Myth: After getting the shot, I will test positive for COVID.